wp-plugins/universal-star-rating/readme.txt

 3. This screen shot shows the preview inside the options page

 == Changelog ==

+= 1.8.0 =
+* Added Schema.org support
+* Updated admin panel
+* Moved content because of a problem while generating stars with some hosting services
+* Some minor bugfixes

 = 1.7.1 =
 * Removed some unclean Code to avoid notice messages in WP debug mode